esacup2016/esacup2016.github.io/pages/costs.md

 The deposit for damages, to be returned after the check-out, is 500 Euro/boat (on top and above the costs indicated in the paragraphs above), including gennaker.
 All boats have an insurance covering civil liability.
-Regarding medical coverage, participants are recommended to either have a personal insurance or obtain a Spanish sailing licence (maximum cost of 57 €, that we will try to reduce) which include coverage for medical assistance.
+Regarding medical coverage, participants are advised to either have a personal insurance or obtain a Spanish sailing licence (maximum cost of 57 €, that we will try to reduce) which include coverage for medical assistance.